 Settlements with Lump Sum Payments

-How do you negotiate a settlement on medical debt and get the creditor to grant partial forgiveness?
+How do you negotiate a settlement on medical debt and get the creditor to agree to partial forgiveness?
 The most effective option is to offer an immediate lump sum payment.
 In exchange, the collection agency may agree to accept only a small percentage of the balance as payment in full.